eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.7 User approval
-In this document the term ‘User approval' exclusively refers to a User’s decision to release an attribute to the Relying Party requesting it.
+In this document the term 'User approval' exclusively refers to a User's decision to release an attribute to the Relying Party requesting it.
 Under no circumstances User approval to releasing data from their EUDI Wallet Instance SHOULD be construed as lawful grounds for the processing